Dr Richard Lindsay

 PhD at the University of Exeter (2016).
 Supervised by Prof. Ivana Gudelj and Prof. Nick Talbot.
 Thesis: Polymorphic metabolism and the eco-evolutionary influence of social feeding strategies.
 I studies microbial metabolic interactions with the Rice Blast Fungus Magnaporthe oryzae and the yeast Saccharomyces cerevisiae.

-2019 - present Leverhulme Trust Research Fellow with Prof. Ivana Gudelj (University of Exeter).
+2019 - 2021 Leverhulme Trust Research Fellow with Prof. Ivana Gudelj (University of Exeter).

 2016 - 2019 ERC Research Fellow with Prof. Ivana Gudelj (University of Exeter).